SlayerK15/Exactspace-Internship-Task/README.md

-# Web Scraper with Dashboard
+# Web Scraper with Node.js and Python

-This project combines Node.js with Puppeteer for web scraping and Python with Flask for hosting a web dashboard in a Docker container.
-It uses a multi-stage build process to keep the final image lean while providing powerful web scraping capabilities.
+This project demonstrates a multi-stage Docker build combining Node.js with Puppeteer for web scraping and Python with Flask for hosting the scraped content.
+It uses Puppeteer's browser automation capabilities to extract data from any website and serves it through a lightweight Flask web server.

 ## Architecture

-This solution consists of two main stages:
+The solution consists of two main stages:

 1. **Scraper Stage (Node.js):**
    * Uses Node.js with Puppeteer and Chromium